vladmandic/automatic/README.md

 > [!IMPORTANT]
 > - Loading any model other than standard SD 1.x / SD 2.x requires use of backend **Diffusers**
 > - Loading any other models using **Original** backend is not supported
-> - Loading manually download model `.safetensors` files is supported for SD 1.x / SD 2.x / SD-XL models only
+> - Loading manually download model `.safetensors` files is supported for specified models only (typically SD 1.x / SD 2.x / SD-XL models only)
 > - For all other model types, use backend **Diffusers** and use built in Model downloader or
   select model from Networks -> Models -> Reference list in which case it will be auto-downloaded and loaded